pThienk/Slip_Simulation/README.md

 Comparing default CCDF plot with timestep=1000
 ![Preview](examples/showcase_2.png)

-3) Added a Makefile (described below) which will automatically take care of building the program on Campus Cluster (and Unix local machine)
+4) Added a Makefile (described below) which will automatically take care of building the program on Campus Cluster (and UNIX local machine)

-4) The code has been updated to conform with modern C++20, which improve performance and organization.
+5) The code has been updated to conform with modern C++20 conventions, which improve performance and organization.
 The code itself is also a little better documented now.

 ## Building on Campus Cluster and UNIX